-To drive home the contents of the manual, add relevant examples to situations the employee will undoubtedly come across on the job and provide the best practices that they can follow up with.
+To drive home the contents of the manual, add relevant examples to situations the employee will undoubtedly come across on the job, and provide the best practices that they can follow up with.
 With these clearly written out, your FOH team knows what you expect from them, and has a resource to refer to later on if needed.

-It’s to be expected that you’ll have to make changes or update the manual, so for ease of use, put the manual online using an e-content distribution platform (like Mimeo).
+It’s to be expected that you’ll have to make changes or update the manual, so for ease of use, upload the manual online using an e-content distribution platform (like Mimeo).
 You can update the content online, and your team can pull up the updated version on their smartphones or computers.